dashincubator/dash-incubator-app/rules.md

 Admins check that data is correct and following the protocol defined in this document, and moderate where needed.

-Admins can complete any Tasks except on Bounties to which they’re assigned as the Bounty Admin for that card.
+Admins can work on and claim any Tasks except on Bounties to which they’re assigned as the Bounty Admin for that card.

-Currently Admins are appointed by the Incubator’s Proposal Owner on Dash who is an Admin with vito permissions on other Admin decisions and has responsibility for maintaining the app rules and payment of rewards from the Proposal address (although the goal is to decentralize this role in future when the App is upgraded to a DApp).
+Currently Admins are appointed by the Incubator’s Proposal Owner on Dash who is an Admin with veto permissions on other Admin decisions and has responsibility for maintaining the app rules and payment of rewards from the Proposal address (although the goal is to decentralize this role in future when the App is upgraded to a DApp).

 ## 4.1 Permissions